immutable/contracts/audits/random/202403-threat-model-random.md

 Even if an off-chain source has been configured, only authorised games can use the off-chain source.
 The reason for this restriction is that requesting off-chain random numbers will incur cost.
 A malicious game could maliciously request many random numbers, thus forcing the system to incur major cost for no benefit.
 Games can be added to the authorised list of games using the `addOffchainRandomConsumer` function and removed from the list using the `removeOffchainRandomConsumer` function.

-### Personalization of On-Chain Random Seed Generation
+### Personalization of On-Chain Random Source to Immutable zkEVM
 The on-chain random sequence is personalised to the blockchain the code is executing on and when the random number generation system starts.
 Doing this ensures that different output is generated even if the same system is executed in similar conditions on multiple chains simultaneously.

 The following code is executed in the initializer, localising the seed values to the chain id and the block hash of the previous block.